 There was a time when every photographer insisted that for the best family portrait, everyone should match.

 Whilst I’m more than happy for you to match if you see fit, I certainly don’t insist upon it.
 In fact, I want your family to look like exactly that: your family.
 I recommend co-ordinating and corresponding colours, but please feel free to wear styles that suit you and you’ll feel comfortable in.
 If you’ve seen my work, you’ll know that plain, neutral clothing works really well in my studio.
 The emphasis in my sessions is on creating raw, organic and simple but effective images: and the clothing can really help with this.
 I’m certainly not afraid of colour, but I would advise keeping clothing plain and not too patterned or busy: after all, it’s your children we want to focus on!
-If there is a group of you, keeping to a palette of two or three colours is really recommended.

 However, whatever it is you want to wear, it’s totally up to you!